 There are approximately 1.1 million residential swimming pools in Florida.
 If you have a pool or are installing a pool it is important to understand the pool insurance requirements.

 Keep reading to learn more about pool insurance requirements in Florida.

-Whether you have an inground swimming pool or above ground swimming pool these structures get covered under your homeowner’s policy.
-However, the part of your insurance that covers the pool will vary depending on the insurance company.
+Pools are covered in your homeowner’s insurance policy.
+However, the part of your insurance that covers the pool will vary depending on the insurance company you choose.

-Some companies may cover an inground swimming pool under the other structures part of your insurance, while above ground swimming pools may get covered under the personal property portion.
+Some insurance companies may cover an in-ground swimming pool under the “other structures” part of your home insurance, while above ground swimming pools may get covered under the “personal property” portion.

 It is important to talk to your insurance company to ensure your pool is getting the right coverage.

 Another factor you need to consider when it comes to your pool is liability insurance.
 Liability insurance will cover bodily injury or harm.
 It may be a good idea to increase your liability insurance to cover any possible pool accidents.

 Insurance will not cover damage caused by normal wear and tear, or poor pool maintenance.
 You will have to pay out of pocket for those repairs.
 It will cover damage caused by a natural disaster though, like a windstorm, fire, or fallen tree.
 The difference here is foreseeable versus unforeseeable circumstances.

 Many pool insurances will require you to install certain safety features.
 Unfortunately, around 74 percent of pool fatalities occur in residential swimming pools.
 This means that your insurance wants to be sure that your pool is going to be safe.

 Most insurance companies will require you to install a lockable fence.
 It should be at least 4 feet high around the pool.
 This is to deter individuals who may decide they want to take a midnight swim in your pool.
 In addition, if you have children in the home this is a good idea as well.